sgarg5858/springMicroServices/README.md

  The Config Server is contacted by the microservices(Clients) Only Once during the start of the project.Therefore any changes after

  that will not be reflected in the application.
+This is not a practical Approach.

+ add  Spring boot start actuator dependency

+@RefreshScope and send a post request to localhost:port/actuator/refresh

+add in application.properties

+management.endpoints.web.exposure.include=*

  *********************************************************************************************************************